 A Settlement Conference is held after a Case Conference in a court action.
 It is a second informal meeting with a judge.
 At the Settlement Conference financial disclosure is expected to be completed and the parties should be ready to engage in serious settlement discussions with mutual offers to settle.

-During the course of a court case there are often several issues that must be resolved on a temporary basis prior to the trial such as support and custody.
+During the course of a court case, there are often several issues that must be resolved temporarily prior to the trial such as support and custody.
 These issues may be dealt with by way of a Motion or they may settle at a Case Conference or Settlement Conference or out of court.

 During the proceeding, the parties may ask the court for an Order for questioning, which allows one party to question the other party under oath on any relevant issue in the proceeding.
 This process was formerly known as Examination for Discovery.
 Although the name is different, the process is the same.
 The parties will arrange a mutually convenient date, time and location for the questioning.
 Once the questioning is complete and all undertakings to provide further information and/or documents are complied with, the case can proceed to the next stage.